julsterobias/codecorun-woo-discount-rules/readme.txt

 A coupon plugin that will allow you to set single or multiple rules with "AND" or "OR(Full Version)" conditional operator.

 == Description ==
-Reach your goals by making your campaign more flexible with less hassle behind.
+Reach your goals by making your campaign more flexible and less hassle behind.

 Catch your customer’s attention by giving them discounts and being able to upsell some products at the same time.
 Or, get their attention by giving discounts through various conditions to engage them more on your products.